Efficiency Tuning

 }

 The data block for the standardized model is identical.
-The standardized predictors and outputs are defined in the transformed data block.
+The mean and standard deviation of the data are defined in the transformed data block, along with the standardized predictors.

 data {